-- Understand the challenges of surveillance and how they relate to policy making, epidemiology, and health data science - Know and handle the development of surveillance indicators depending on data available (census and vital statistics, national health surveys, registries, but also medico-administrative data, data from social media or google) - Know the utility, validity and limitations of health indicators - Correctly interpret commonly used surveillance indicators - Understand the basics of syndromic surveillance, aberration detection and epidemic forecasting - Understand the basics of data visualization tools for communication purposes Dates 6 - 9 December 2022 Eligibility SSPH+ PhD students.
-External participants with basic training in public health surveillance or population health monitoring are welcome to apply.
+- Understand the challenges of surveillance and how they relate to policy making, epidemiology, health data science and research - Know and handle the development of surveillance indicators depending on data available (census and vital statistics, national health surveys, registries, but also medico-administrative data, data from social media or google) - Know the utility, validity and limitations of health indicators - Correctly interpret commonly used surveillance indicators - Understand the basics of syndromic surveillance and epidemic forecasting - Understand the basics of data visualization tools for communication purposes Dates 20 - 23 November 2023 Eligibility SSPH+ PhD students, researchers and public heath staff with basic training in public health surveillance or population health monitoring.
+The course consists of lectures and computer exercises (using R, R Markdown, R Shiny and PowerBI).
+Basic instructions for installation, including packages used in the course will be provided two weeks before the beginning of the course).
+You have to bring your own laptop to the course.
 Please note this is an advanced course.
-Basic principles of public health surveillance are addressed in the course "Foundations of Public Health Science" and students are invited to take this course before, if possible.
-Course Structure Lectures, individual exercises and group work Assessment In-class assignments and personal work Credits 2 ECTS Preliminary Work: 8 h; Contact time: 24 h; In-course work: 8 h; Wrap-Up Work: 24 h (1 ECTS corresponds to appr.
-25-30 hours workload) Location Center for primary medicine and public health (Unisanté) - University of Lausanne in collaboration with
+Participants should be familiar with basic principles of public health surveillance.
+Course Structure Lectures, individual exercises and group work Assessment In-class assignments and personal work, to be handed in after the course Credits 2 ECTS Preliminary Work: 8 h; Contact time: 24 h; In-course work: 8 h; Wrap-Up Work: 24 h (1 ECTS corresponds to appr.
+25-30 hours workload)